 We expect that fiscal 2008 capital expenditures will be approximately \$200 million and will relate primarily to new stores and expansions both in North America and Japan as well as investments in corporate systems and infrastructure.
-In North America, we expect to open 40 new retail stores and six new factory stores, of which 13 and three, respectively, were opened by the end of the first quarter of fiscal 2008.
-In Japan, we expect to open 10 to 15 net new locations, of which four were opened by the end of the first quarter of fiscal 2008.
+In North America, we expect to open about 40 new retail stores, of which 23 were opened by the end of the first half of fiscal 2008.
+We also plan to open a few more factory stores, in addition to the six opened during the first half of fiscal 2008.
+In Japan, we expect to open 10 to 15 net new locations, of which five were opened by the end of the first half of fiscal 2008.
 We will also continue to invest in department store and distributor locations.
 In addition, we will invest in corporate infrastructure and expand our Jacksonville distribution center.
 We intend to finance these investments from on hand cash and operating cash flows.

 Coach experiences significant seasonal variations in its working capital requirements.
 During the first fiscal quarter Coach builds inventory for the holiday selling season, opens new retail stores and generates higher levels of trade receivables.
 In the second fiscal quarter, working capital requirements are reduced substantially as Coach generates greater consumer sales and collects wholesale accounts receivable.
-During the first quarter of fiscal 2008, Coach purchased approximately \$230 million of inventory, which was funded by operating cash flow.
+During the first six months of fiscal 2008, Coach purchased approximately \$409 million of inventory, which was funded by operating cash flow.